rwieruch/blog_robinwieruch_content/blog/react-higher-order-components/index.md

 // 12
 ```

-While it's totally fine to go with the none HOF version by just taking both arguments in just one function:
+While it's totally fine to go without the HOF version by just taking both arguments in just one function:

 ```javascript{1,4}
 const multiply = (multiplier, multiplicand) =>